colehaus/colex/posts/quorum/main.md

 procedure assumes so.
 But should Pie Club's die-hard members be trying to account for the votes of members that only attend the annual holiday party?

-Speaking of, can anyone even do all the math required here?
+Speaking of, <a href="#arg-map" id="complicated">can anyone even do all the math</a> required here?
 Even after a full night of holiday schnapps?

 <ul class="switch" type="menu" menu="stat-type"><li class="open">

-The
-conclusions have a rather intuitive interpretation in terms of likelihood, maybe even more intuitive than the traditional quorum interpretation ("We ensure that our decisions are representative by requiring 25% of our members to attend.").
+The conclusions have a rather intuitive interpretation in terms of likelihood, maybe even more intuitive than the traditional quorum interpretation ("We ensure that our decisions are representative by requiring 25% of our members to attend.").
 But getting to the conclusions requires a computer and uncommon math.